-While we are closed, we are offering some great programs virtually!
+Despite reopening we are still not having any in-person programs, however we are still offering some great programs virtually!
 Check them out below, click on the name of the program for registration/attendance information.

 Weekly Trivia Challenge: Join us weekly for a fun trivia challenge!
-This week’s trivia subject is American History!
-Enter by Tuesday, May 26 using the game pin 07460471
+This week’s trivia subject is European History!
+Enter by Tuesday, July 28 at 9pm using the game pin 06828327.

 Parking Lot Wi-Fi: The library is pleased to announce that we have expanded our WiFi access throughout the library parking lot.
 If you or someone you know is in need of internet access, come by anytime.
 There is no password, just connect to our network and agree to the wireless policy.
 We expect all users (whether by car, bike or on foot) to follow social distancing protocols at all times or we will be unable to continue the service.
 If you experience any difficulties, please contact us via email, chat or phone.

 Seed Library: We’re excited to share that our Seed Library is still open!
 You can pick up seeds from the library by calling us us to request 2 seed packets per visit, we’ll set up a day and time for you to come pick them up and we’ll bring them out to your car.

 Resume & Cover Letter Assistance: We’re pleased to offer free resume and cover letter assistance during this time!
 Fill out the form, attach your resume and/or cover letter and our newsletter editor will review it, proofread it and email you with any suggestions for how it can be improved.
 We know when this pause is over, many will be looking for work and we hope this service will help you land back on your feet!